 The Eleanor Chamberlin Memorial Scholarship

 Awarded to a senior at SUNY Geneseo with a solid academic record (minimum of 3.0 GPA) majoring in Business Administration and who demonstrates leadership and integrity.
 The recipient will be chosen by a scholarship committee in the School of Business.
 Supported through an endowment established by Marilyn Lyon, in memory of her Aunt Ellie.

 The Ryan Kennedy Memorial Scholarship Fund

-$1,300 award for an undergraduate in the School of Business with a minimum GPA of 3.0.
-The recipient must be involved in extra curricular activities and must be someone whose life has been touched by cancer.
+Awarded to an undergraduate in the School of Business with a minimum GPA of 3.0.
+The recipient must be involved in extracurricular activities and must be someone whose life has been touched by cancer.
 The fund was established by Adam Turkewotz '05 and other friends of Ryan Kennedy.
 Ryan was an accounting major who graduated from SUNY Geneseo in 2005 and who lost his life to cancer shortly thereafter.

 Business Advisory Council Merit Scholarships

 Two scholarships based on academic merit.
 Recipients chosen by Advisory Council Scholarship Committee in consultation with the School of Business Scholarship Committee.
 Supported by the School of Business.